miklevin/MikeLev.in/_posts/2025-04-11-top-keywords-per-page.md

 ---

+## Thinking Through Combining Meta Keywords

+> I now have 2 lists of "meta" keywords, one which is explicitly set at the top
+> of each article that I write (like this), and another which is derived from
+> how the page generates Google traffic.
+These two lists need to be "blended",
+> ideally in a way that removes duplicates and uses consistent lower-casing.

 **Me**: My next request has a few parts to it, and I don't know the best way to tackle them, but I do believe there's a bit of order sensitivity here to do it intelligently.
 Here are the facts, first.